Outdoor Research SuperStrand LT Hoodie

 Other Versions of the Outdoor Research SuperStrand LT

-I’ve been testing the women’s SuperStrand LT Hoodie for the past few months, and it’s also sold in non-hooded jacket and vest variations that retail for $199 and $149 respectively.
+I tested the women’s SuperStrand LT Hoodie for this review, and it’s also sold in non-hooded jacket and vest variations.
 Compared to the hoody, the non-hooded women’s SuperStrand LT Jacket clocks in a little lighter at 8.9 ounces but otherwise retains an identical overall construction and feature set.
 The men’s side comprises the same options in different colorways, with the men’s SuperStrand LT Hoodie weighing in at 10.9 ounces.

 Outdoor Research SuperStrand LT Hoodie (hiking over bridge)